 - Substantial detached 1930's family home

-- Beautifully presented accommodation with original features
+- Beautifully presented accommodation with many original Art-Deco features

 - Well proportioned and elegant reception rooms